OWASP/owasp.github.io/pages/chapters/chapter_status.md

 ----
 <section id='needs_update'></section>

-### Newly approved or re-opened chapters but not active.
+### New and Reactivated chapters that MUST be activated within 30 days.
- <strong> Leaders need to create their chapter page using GitHub username and make sure the template is removed for the system to move to the active chapter list.</strong>
+ <strong> Log in with GitHub user ID to create the OWASP chapter page.
+The index file template MUST be removed for the chapter to become active. </strong>
 <ul>
 {% for chapter in site.data.chapters %}
     {% if chapter.build != 'no pages' and chapter.region contains 'Website Update' %}